arjun-menon/alteza/README.md

        1. Currently, names, without their file extension, have to be unique across input content.
 This might change in the future.

        2. The Name Registry will error out if it encounters any non-unique names.
-(I understand this is a significant limitation, so I might support marking this simply opt-in behavior with a `--unique` flag in the future.)
+(I understand this is a significant limitation, so I _might_ support making this opt-out behavior with a `--nonunique` flag in the future.)

     2. Any non-dynamic content file that has been `link`-ed to is marked for publication (i.e. copying or symlinking).